 BioI am an open source advocate, consultant, teacher, and developer.
 My background is in geography with a specialization in geographic information science.
 I live in Switzerland in a small Romansh speaking mountain village where I love scrambling around the mountains to enjoy the feeling of freedom it gives me.
 I’m a very communicative person, I fluently speak Italian, German, French English, and Spanish and love traveling.

-I work as director of OPENGIS.ch which I founded in 2011.
-Since 2015 I share the company ownership with Matthias Kuhn.
+I'm the QGIS.org Chair and work as director of OPENGIS.ch which I founded in 2011.
+Since 2014 I share the company ownership with Matthias Kuhn.
 At OPENGIS.ch LLC we (4 superstar devs and myself) develop, train and consult our client on any aspect related to QGIS.

 My first QGIS (to be correct for that time QuantumGIS) ever was “Simon (0.6)” during my BSc when the University of Zurich was teaching us proprietary products and I started looking around for Open Source alternatives.
 In 2008, when starting my MSc, I made the definitive switch to Ubuntu and I started working more and more with QGIS Metis (0.11) and ended developing some plugins and part of Globe as my Masters' thesis.
 Since three years the University of Zurich invites me to hold two seminars on Entrepreneurship and Open Source.
 In November 2011 I attended my first Hackfest in Zürich where I started porting all QGIS dependencies and developing QGIS for Android under a Google Summer of Code.
 A couple of years and a lot of work later QField was born.
 Since then I’ve always tried to attend at least to one Hackfest per year to be able to feel first hand the strong bonds within our very welcoming community.